mm-zk/boojum-docs/basics/field.md

-# Fields and basic concepts
+# Fields and Basic Concepts

-All the operations in Boojum are happening on the Mersenne31 field - which is natural numbers modulo prime $p$, where $p = 2^{31} - 1$.
+Boojum works on the Mersenne31 field — the natural numbers modulo the prime $p$, where $p = 2^31 - 1$.

-Using such fields means that:
+Using this field means:

-* to represent larger numbers, like u32, you have to use 2 separate elements
+- To represent larger numbers (like u32), you need to use two separate elements.
-* for safety we assume that most of the entries in the field are smaller than u16
+- For safety, most entries in the field are assumed to be smaller than u16.
-* for larger operations (where we need u64 etc) - we keep using `Mersenne31Complex` (holding 2 elements) and `Mersenne31Quartic` (holding 4 elements).
+- For operations requiring more bits, we use `Mersenne31Complex` (holding 2 elements) and `Mersenne31Quartic` (holding 4 elements).

-## Multiplicative groups in fields - omega
+## Multiplicative Groups in Fields — Omega

-In the documentation and code, you'll see $\omega$ - here's the quick explaination how it works.
+In our documentation and code, you'll often see the symbol ω (omega).
+Here's a quick explanation.

-Let's use a field with a smaller prime - for example 17, pick a number 3 - and see what happens when we start multiplying 3 by itself within this field:
+Consider a smaller field, such as modulo 17.
+If we pick the number 3 and multiply it by itself:
 ```
 3^1 = 3
 3^2 = 9